DenissLarka/jgnucashlib/README.md

 A Java-library for manipulating the XML file-format of the GnuCash open source accounting software.
 Usable to automate accounting-tasks, taxes.
-Contains a portable GnuCash-viewer.

 Editable GUI not ready yet.
 All other function should work.
 Any feedback will be highly appreciated.